Prince's Private Island Estate Being Sold At Auction Has One Big Purple Feature: See the Photos

-Paisley Park has a sister property in paradise — and it’s coming up for sale
+Paisley Park has a sister property in paradise — and it’s coming up for sale.

-Prince’s estate is selling off the late singer’s private retreat in Turks & Caicos in a closed bid auction on July 12.
-While there’s no minimum bid for the property, which is set on 5 sandy acres on the island of Providenciales, the $100,000 check required of interested buyers for the opportunity to bid offers an idea of the price point.
+Prince‘s estate is selling off the late singer’s private retreat in Turks and Caicos in a closed bid auction on July 12.
+While there’s no minimum bid for the property, which is set on five sandy acres on the island of Providenciales, the $100,000 check required of interested buyers for the opportunity to bid offers an idea of the price point.

 Premiere Estates Auction Company is overseeing the sale.